SuvamKumarBhola/Mini_Projects_React/BasicProject_1/README.md

 - Hover and click support
 - Commonly used for reviews and feedback systems

+### 5. Load More Products
+- Fetches and displays additional products data through API
+- Modern and classic Dipslay of products data
+- Can be a basic implementation for unlimitied scrolls

 ---

 ## 🛠️ Tech Stack & Dependencies